In the name of World Peace

 Let us make this the foundation of our lives:

-The call to go out into the world and love the people you meet.
+The call is to go out into the world and love the people you meet.
 Smile, connect, give to those in need, be kind, show love, kindness and respect for all. ‘

 Love….